hnibert/ace-prototype/README.md

 ---

-This site is built on a serverless "[Jamstack](https://jamstack.org/)" designed for high performance, security, and a streamlined editorial workflow.
+This site is built on a serverless [Jamstack](https://jamstack.org/).
+Designed for high performance, security, and a streamlined editorial workflow.

 - **Static site generator:** Jekyll
 - **Hosting:** GitHub Pages